JohnFawkes/Bash-for-Android-Build-Script/README.md

 # Build Bash for Android

-A script that patches & cross-compiles bash for Android
+A script that patches & cross-compiles bash for Android using the Android NDK (except arm64 - see issues section below)

 ## Prerequisites